Hazard · committed · confidence 0.9

 Mechanism

 Liquid iron at ~1400–1550°C contacts water or moisture-bearing material.
-The superheat (far above water’s boiling point of 100°C) causes instantaneous vaporization: 1 mL of liquid water converts to approximately 1,700 mL of steam at 100°C and atmospheric pressure, or much greater volumes at the temperatures involved.
+The superheat (far above water’s boiling point of 100°C) causes instantaneous vaporization: 1 mL of liquid water converts to approximately 1,700 mL of steam at 100°C and atmospheric pressure (basic thermodynamic calculation: specific volume of steam ~1.671 m³/kg at 1 atm; at the temperatures involved, actual expansion is substantially greater).
 This sudden volumetric expansion causes an explosive shock that launches molten metal droplets and solid refractory fragments.
 In enclosed geometries (ladle, taphole), the pressure pulse is amplified.
 Even small damp areas in a ladle or trough represent a significant hazard.
 The same mechanism applies to molten slag (though at somewhat lower temperatures ~1350–1500°C).
-[CIT-HAZ-IRON-01; common metallurgical engineering knowledge]
+The 1,700:1 ratio is a standard thermodynamic result confirmed by the specific volume of saturated steam at 100°C and 1 atm; it is treated as common engineering knowledge and confirmed in general accounts of steam explosion mechanics.
+[CIT-STEAM-01; CIT-BF-01]

 Mitigations